 Note: The page is in Portuguese, but do look at the photographs!

 What is Cosmetic Dentistry?

 Cosmetic dentistry is the branch of restorative dentistry that strives to improve teeth and smiles to a level reflecting beauty, harmony, and natural symmetry.
 It is the art of designing a tooth or smile to mimic nature.
-The sine qua non of cosmetic dentistry is to produce restorations not noticed by the eye.
+The sine qua non of cosmetic dentistry is to produce restorations unnoticed by the eye.

 The difference between cosmetic dentistry and esthetic dentistry is simple.
 Cosmetic dentistry strives to improve the appearance of teeth and smiles.
 Esthetic dentistry represents the final subjective result: a smile that looks good.
-What looks good to one may not look good to another.
-However, what is certain, is that esthetic success is often attained if nature is reproduced.
+What looks good to one may not look good to another; however, what is certain is that esthetic success is often attained if nature is reproduced.

 What is a dental implant?

-What is a bridge?
+What is a dental bridge?

-What is a veneer?
+What is a dental veneer?

-What is a crown?
+What is a dental crown?

 A crown is a “cap” or covering designed from handmade porcelain that restores the lost contours of your tooth.
 This can reinforce and strengthen the tooth while simultaneously renewing its appearance.
 Crowns should only be prescribed if the tooth has been significantly weakened from decay, large fillings, or a previous root canal, the reason being that a dental crown often requires more tooth reduction than other options, such as a porcelain veneer.